SayNode/FondueSwap/documentation/FrontEndGuide.md

 - _Returns_:
   - an array of the pool each position belongs to
   - an array of the liquidity of each position
-  - an array of the tokens the user can withdraw+fees earned (both for token X and token Y)
+  - an array of the tokens the user can withdraw
   - an array of the lower ticks
   - an array of the upper ticks